wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **M:**&ensp;The desire to discuss is also mere desire.
 The desire to know, to have the power, even the desire to exist are desires only.
 Everybody desires to *be*, to survive, to continue, for no one is sure of himself.
 But everybody is immortal.
-You make yourself mortal by takeïng yourself to be the body.
+You make yourself mortal by takeing yourself to be the body.

 **Q:**&ensp;Since you have found your freedom, will you not give me a little of it?

 **M:**&ensp;Why little?
 Take the whole.
-Take it — it is there for the takeïng.
+Take it — it is there for the takeing.
 But you are afraid of freedom!

 **Q:**&ensp;Swami Ramdas had to deal with a similar request.
 Some devotees collected round him one day and began to ask for liberation.
-Ramdas listened smilingly and then suddenly he became seriöus and said, “You can have it, here and now — freedom absolute and permanent.
+Ramdas listened smilingly and then suddenly he became serious and said, “You can have it, here and now — freedom absolute and permanent.
 Whoëver wants it, come forward”.
 Nobody moved.
 Thrice he repeated the offer.
 None accepted.
 Then he said, “The offer is withdrawn”.